Harpooner (1791 ship)

 Harpooner was launched at Bristol in 1791.
 A French privateer captured her in 1793 on Harpooner's first whaling voyage to the South Seas and took her into Boston.
 This gave rise to an important court case.

 Career

 Harpooner entered Lloyd's Register (LR) in 1791 with Ramsdall, master, changing to B. Folger, J. Caves, owner, and trade Bristol—South Seas fishery.
 She was reported to have been at 50°N 8°W on 11 September 1791, and on the coast of Peru on 10 April 1792 with 25 tons of sperm oil.
+Also, in 1792, she visited Callao.

 Lloyd's List (LL) reported on 27 August 1793 that the French privateer Marsellois, of 22 guns and 180 men, from Dunkirk, had captured Harpooner and two Dutch vessels from the West Indies, and sent all three into Boston.

 Court case

 The case of Folger vs. Lecuyer was important because it resulted in the United States ending French extraterritorial rights with respect to privateers and their prizes.